 Finally, if you are inclined towards clinical settings, you can work as a psychiatric technician, a role for which you do not need a degree.

-You can also consider the benefits of becoming a Rapid Transformational Therapy™ (RTT™) practitioner.
+You can also consider the benefits of becoming a Rapid Transformational Therapy® (RTT®) practitioner.
 RTT is a method that combines psychotherapy, NLP, hypnotherapy and other techniques to help individual clients with a wide range of life issues.

 Marisa Peer, a world-renowned author and therapist, dedicated decades to perfecting her method and is now teaching others how to do it.
 With RTT, you do not need to spend years and tens of thousands of dollars on schooling.
-Sign up for a free RTT masterclass to learn how in a matter of months you can start your new career assisting people to overcome different hurdles in their lives.
+Download the free RTT Course Prospectus to learn how in a matter of months you can start your new career assisting people to overcome different hurdles in their lives.

 Counseling is a rewarding career.
 However, it is highly demanding, too.
 Burnout is common among counselors, probably due to the burden of fighting the clients’ battles alongside them.
 Compassion fatigue comes as a result of the stress of witnessing your clients’ struggles.
 You may sometimes also face frustration by a lack of progress.